MegaBitmap/UDPBD-for-XEBP/Sync-App-Source/Needed-for-Release/README.txt

 11. Click the *Choose Directory* button under *XEBPLUS Location* and navigate to the root of the USB drive containing your XEB+ install.
 12. Click the *Choose Directory* button under *Games Location* and navigate to the root of your hard drive.
 13. Click the *Create VMCs* checkbox if you wish to use virtual memory cards.
-14. Click *Build List* and wait for the process to complete.
+13. Click *Build List* and wait for the process to complete.
-15. Eject both drives from the computer.
+14. Eject both drives from the computer.
 Connect the hard drive / SSD to the PlayStation 2 via the network adapter, and plug the USB drive into either of the front USB ports.
-16. Launch XEB+ on the PS2, and use *neutrino Launcher (HDD)* to load games from the hard drive.
+15. Launch XEB+ on the PS2, and use *neutrino Launcher (HDD)* to load games from the hard drive.

+Repeat steps 9-13 to add or remove games on the hard drive.

+### HDL (APA PlayStation 2 format)
+Please note:
+APA PlayStation 2 format drives cannot be larger than 2.2 TB.
+Virtual memory cards are not supported for this device.

+7. Connect your PS2's hard drive or SSD to a computer.
+The drive must have HDLoader format games installed.
+This can easily be done with [HDL Batch Installer](https://israpps.github.io/HDL-Batch-installer/).
+8. Download and extract [HDL Dump](https://github.com/ps2homebrew/hdl-dump/releases) into the `List Builder` folder.
+9. Create the list file:
+a.
+For windows:
+Run `HDL-List-Builder-1.ps1` with powershell from the included `List Builder` folder.
+This will create a text file named `hdl_toc.txt`.
+Run `HDL-List-Builder-2.py` with python.
+This will read `hdl_toc.txt` and then create the file `neutrinoHDL.list`.
+b.
+For Linux:
+Open a terminal in the `List Builder` folder.
+Run this command to list which drive to use in the next step.
+`lsblk -fp`
+In the next command change the `?` according the previous command (example: `/dev/sda`).
+`sudo ./hdl_dump hdl_toc /dev/? > hdl_toc.txt`
+`python3 ./HDL-List-Builder-2.py`
+There should now be a file named `neutrinoHDL.list`.
+10. Copy neutrinoHDL.list to the XEBPLUS USB drive in this location:
+`XEBPLUS/CFG/neutrinoLauncher/neutrinoHDL.list`
+11. Eject both drives from the computer.
+Connect the hard drive / SSD to the PlayStation 2 via the network adapter, and plug the USB drive into either of the front USB ports.
+12. Launch XEB+ on the PS2 then open `neutrino Launcher Settings` and enable `neutrino Launcher (HDL)`
+An XEB+ reboot/refresh is required for changes made to this setting to take effect.
+13. Launch XEB+ on the PS2, and use *neutrino Launcher (HDL)* to load games from the hard drive.

-Repeat steps 9-14 to add or remove games on the hard drive.
+Repeat steps 9-13 to add or remove games on the hard drive.

 ### MX4SIO